smehsan755-pixel/AI-for-data-engineers/articles/article1.md

 ## Key Takeaway

-dbt helps data engineers treat SQL like software engineering.
+dbt is helpful for data engineers for treating SQL like software engineering.